 After purchasing the Max Workouts program a couple of months back I have just recently come to the end of the training schedule about 3 weeks ago.

-Firstly I will say that I have been thoroughly impressed with the results the program has delivered and how it has helped me to get leaner.
-After testing other a couple of competing programs which have been reviewed elsewhere, I look and feel much better after going through the training.
-I am a bit disappointed that I didn’t get my body fat measured before starting the program as there has been quiet a significant drop, especially over the last month, and I would have like to have been able to quantify that.
-I guess the comments from friends and family will have to suffice for now!
+I am a bit disappointed that I didn’t get my body fat measured before starting the program as there has been quiet a nice drop, especially over the last month, and I would have like to have been able to quantify that.
+I am however leaner than when starting the program, with less body fat.

-It seems that I am not the only one who has had really excellent results with this program, there are a large number of testimonials from people who have also found it to be hugely beneficial at this link.
-As someone who has completed the training and written my own Max Workouts review I find the testimonials to be believable.
+It seems that I am not the only one who got results with this program, there are a large number of testimonials from people who have also found it beneficial on the official site.
+Although keep in mind that you could only ever expect positive feedback to appear on the site selling the program.
+Having said that, I find the testimonials to be believable.

 What’s Included in the program?